Nando de Colo: Fenerbahçe

 On July 6, 2019, de Colo signed with Fenerbahçe of the Turkish Basketball Super League and the EuroLeague, on a 2+1 deal.
 On October 19, 2019, de Colo set personal career-high with 39 points in a EuroLeague win over Baskonia.
 In his first season with the club, he averaged 15.9 points, 3 rebounds and 3 assists over 24 EuroLeague games.
 The season was cut short due to COVID-19 pandemic.

 In 2020–21 season, over 32 EuroLeague games, de Colo averaged 15.8 points, 3.9 assists and 3.2 rebounds per game.
 In December 2021, he suffered a fracture in the second metacarpal bone of his left hand, which will keep him off the court for weeks after surgery is performed.

 ASVEL

 On 30 June 2022, De Colo signed a two-year deal with ASVEL of the French LNB Pro A and the EuroLeague.
 Prior to signing he was also talking with Monaco and Valencia.

 On February 5, 2023, De Colo surpassed Nikos Galis as the all-time top scorer in European continental basketball competitions with 4,917 points.

+On May 17, 2023, De Colo was named to the All-French League Team.